 All of our bars are stocked with locally sourced drinks so you can really soak up your surroundings.

-We start the week with a visit to the Saxon town of Wareham and continue with a nostalgic trip on the Swanage Railway.
+We enjoy a visit to the Saxon town of Wareham and continue with a nostalgic trip on the Swanage Railway.
 After lunch in Swanage and a stroll along the promenade, our afternoon will be spent at Durlston Country Park to enjoy the stunning sea views and cliffs.
 And perhaps a cup of tea at the Victorian folly – Durlston Castle.
 Our journey back will follow the Purbeck ridge with views over Poole Harbour.

-A highlight of the Jurassic Coast World Heritage Site, the Isle of Purbeck offers a stone sculpture trail, views to Chesil Beach, and an iconic lighthouse at Portland.
+A highlight of the Jurassic Coast World Heritage Site, the Isle of Purbeck, a stone sculpture trail, views to Chesil Beach, and an iconic lighthouse at Portland.
 We finish the day in Weymouth, the base for the Olympic sailing events in 2012.

 Start the morning with a visit to the historic village of Cerne Abbas, known for the infamous giant resting on the hillside.
 We then visit Sherborne castle, the stunning home built by Sir Walter Raleigh, with a Capability Brown garden.
 The afternoon is spent in Sherborne, a charming country town, with a magnificent abbey, which traces its origins to Anglo-Saxon times.